abdolence/firestore-rs/README.md

 - Reading documents by IDs (get and batch get);
 - Listing all documents in a collection;

-(Caching other operations maybe extended in the future).
+(Caching other operations may be extended in the future).

-Caching is leveraging the Firestore listener to update the cache when the document is changed.

 The library provides two implementations of the cache:
 - In-memory cache, implemented using [moka cache library](https://github.com/moka-rs/moka);